Jonathan Zebina: Personal life

 His father, Denis, is an accountant, who has managed the family finances and his mother, Martine, is a nurse.
 Zebina has one brother and one sister.
 He has a diploma in accounting.
 Zebina said his hobby includes listening to music, watching art-house cinema, and a fan of wine.
 He is a fan of Aston Martin cars.

 In September 2003, Zebina lost his driver's license after he was convicted of driving under the influence.
-In October 2005, Zebina once hosted a fashion show event that cost 200,000 euros.
+In October 2005, Zebina once hosted a fashion show event that cost €200,000.
 Since 2006, he owns a large collection of contemporary art, and owns an art gallery in Milan.

 During his early career in Italy, Zebina spoke about racism in Italian football, saying: "The tension cannot justify the insults.
 I'm not speaking as a Romanist but as a human being, if the players start to have the same habits as the racist fans around Europe, we won't go far.
 In the cold I don't mean nonsense.
 I'm just saying that players watched from all over the world, like those of Lazio, they cannot give such an unworthy example.
 If one of them says certain things, he doesn't do it out of stupidity, but out of ignorance, which is worse.
 So what to do?"
 On 29 March 2010, Zebina was hit by a fan as he was about to board the team's bus ahead of Juventu's match against Atalanta.
 Zebina stated: "Surely it is racism. […] It is a bad thing for the image of Italian football that does not deserve this.
 The Italian Football Federation has to do something […]".

 In April 2010, Zebina announced his engagement to Chiara Tortorella, a daughter of magician, Cino Tortorella.
 In addition to speaking French, he is fluent in Italian since living in the country for two decades and also speaks Spanish and English.

 During his time at Juventus, Zebina was involved in a training scuffle with teammate, Zlatan Ibrahimović.
 According to his autobiography, I Am Zlatan Ibrahimović, Ibrahimović said: "He (Zebina) tackled me very severely, I stood in front of him and told him that if he wanted to play hard, he had only to tell me.
 He hit me with a ball.
 I didn't have time to think it over, I hit him instantly and he hit the mat just as dry…", a claim that player denied, suggesting it was a ploy to sell more copies.
 The feud was reignited when Paris Saint-Germain and Toulouse face against each other on 5 October 2013 and after scoring a goal, Ibrahimović mimic pointing a gun in the direction of Zebina at the substitute bench.

 In September 2017, Zebina was convicted of tax evasion, due to not declaring his income between 2011 and 2013.
-He was given a two–year suspended sentence and fined 10,000 euros.
+He was given a two–year suspended sentence and fined €10,000.